doctorjbeam/LDAPAutoDiscover/README.md

 Requirements
 -----

-PHP5, including PHP5-LDAP
+* PHP5, including PHP5-LDAP
-Active Directory environment
+* Active Directory environment
-An AD user to bind with for searching
+* An AD user to bind with for searching
-A web server (Works well with IIS)
+* A web server (Works well with IIS)
-A HTTPS site for greatest compatibility with client discovery
+* A HTTPS site for greatest compatibility with client discovery
+* Ability to add a publicly-resolvable subdomain (autodiscover.fqdn) and set appropriate firewall forwarding rules

 Setup
 -----